scotentSD/insights/_docs/Content/99-relationships-matter.md

 ## Variations

-- Funds with online applications should make support more available to everyone.
+- Funds with online applications should make support more available to everyone

 ## Supporting reports and other sources